-Apple announced the 2015 MacBook to general applause, but one of the surprises - the addition of a USB-C port at the expense of MagSafe charging port, Thunderbolt and SD Card reader - was met with a fair amount of criticism and anger.
-The new 2016 version of the computer continued the USB-C trend, as did the 2016 MacBook Pro with Touch Bar.
+Apple announced the 2015 MacBook to general applause, but one of the surprises - the addition of a USB-C port at the expense of MagSafe charging port, Thunderbolt and SD Card reader - was met with a fair amount of criticism and anger, though that hasn't stopped Apple from continuing the design in subsequent models.

 USB-C is a new standard of USB that allows transfer speeds of 10Gbps, as opposed to the current 5Gbps rate available with USB 3.0, while it also offers decreased charging times.
 It's not a one trick pony, either - USB-C handles data transfer, video output and power input.

 Similarly to Apple's Lightning connector, USB-C doesn't have to be plugged in at a certain orientation, which means that you can wave bye-bye to the age-old USB guessing game of "Which way does it go in?"

 Fortunately for those without a full range of USB-C gear, Apple will provide you with an adapter to extend the functionality of this port... for a price.
 Other companies offer more budget-friendly alternatives, along with a range of other USB-C cables and accessories.
 You can also add extra USB-C ports to a MacBook.

 For more detail on USB-C, take a look at our guide to Mac and iPhone ports.

 Henry Burrell and Dominic Preston also contributed to this article.

 Dodocool USB-C Charging Hub